youngestGerm/Flight_Insurance_Blockchain/README.md

 `rm -rf ./build/server` specifies in terminal to remove (`rm`) the `./build/server` file. `-rf` is equivalent to `-r -f`, which `-r` is to delete directories and all their subdirectories and `-f` is to force the deletion, ignoring errors or warnings. `webpack --config webpack.config.server.js` sets the configurations for webpack when the server is loaded.

+> Why is a oracles used here?

+Because we are fetching the flight results by extracting data from another source, we need to use an oracle.

 ## Notes